 Squamous cell carcinoma is the 2nd most common type of skin cancer after basal cell carcinoma Basal Cell Carcinoma Basal cell carcinoma is a superficial, slowly growing papule or nodule that derives from certain epidermal cells.
-Basal cell carcinomas arise from keratinocytes near the basal layer, which are... read more , with > 1 million cases annually in the United States, and 15,000 deaths (1 Reference Squamous cell carcinoma is a malignant tumor of epidermal keratinocytes that invades the dermis; this cancer usually occurs in sun-exposed areas.
+Basal cell carcinomas arise from keratinocytes near the basal layer, which are... read more , with 1.8 million cases annually in the United States, and 15,000 deaths (1 Reference Squamous cell carcinoma is a malignant tumor of epidermal keratinocytes that invades the dermis; this cancer usually occurs in sun-exposed areas.
 Local destruction may be extensive, and metastases... read more ).
 It may develop in normal tissue, in a preexisting actinic keratosis Actinic keratoses Chronic affects of sunlight include photoaging, actinic keratoses, and skin cancer.
 (See also Overview of Effects of Sunlight.)
 Chronic exposure to sunlight ages the skin (photoaging, dermatoheliosis... read more , in a patch of oral leukoplakia Premalignant (dysplastic) changes Growths can originate in any type of tissue in and around the mouth, including connective tissues, bone, muscle, and nerve.
 Most commonly, growths form on the lips, the sides of the tongue,... read more , or in a burn scar.
 Lighter-skinned people are much more susceptible to squamous cell carcinoma than darker-skinned people.

 Symptoms and Signs of Squamous Cell Carcinoma